Infinicken/Richman4L/Richman4L/ExternalLibrary/readme.md

 I got it from here : https://github.com/auriou/FIGlet

 I have rewrite this library completely, I think I can even republish this library.

+## FoggyConsole

+FoggyConsole can draw UI in console.

+I got it from here : https://github.com/luto/FoggyConsole

+I also edit this library in many ways.